Family Independence Temporary

 Prohibition of Unauthorized Use or Purchases Made with the Electronic Benefit Transfer (EBT) Card:

-In addition, FITAP recipients are prohibited from using their EBT card for the purchase of an alcoholic beverage, a tobacco product, or a lottery ticket at any retailer.
+In addition, FITAP recipients are prohibited from using their EBT card for the purchase of an alcoholic beverage (beer, wine, hard liquor), a tobacco product (cigarettes, etc.), a lottery ticket (including scratch-off tickets), or jewelry at any retailer.

 Failure to comply with these prohibitions is considered an Intentional Program Violation (IPV) and the penalty is full case closure.
 The penalty time periods are: